-As we hit the midway point through 2020, it’s already clear it’s going to be a year for the history books.
-The COVID-19 pandemic, the Black Lives Matter protests, and a looming presidential election that could very well be one of the most contentious in history have grabbed the public’s attention.
+The COVID-19 pandemic, the Black Lives Matter movement, and a presidential election that proved to be one of the most contentious in history have grabbed the public’s attention recently.

-There are some other books 2020 may end up in, too… climatological records.
+And in the background of it all, we have a looming climatological nightmare to contend with.
 January of 2020 was the warmest January in the record books.
 February was the second hottest February ever.
 March tied for second and third.
 And with all the other news in the world, this very news-worthy fact hasn’t made many headlines.

 Sustainability experts, though, see opportunity in the dangers of the moment.
 Great Britain operated for 67 consecutive days during the pandemic without reverting to coal power, for example, the longest sustained period without it since 1882 according to @UK_Coal, an account dedicated to monitoring coal consumption.
 That offers a glimmer of hope for sustainable energy, but with stakes so high, the goals are moving up, too.

 While the world is absorbed with today’s crises, the old challenges have not simply disappeared.
 The people working on fixing them haven’t, either, and they are seeing a grand opportunity emerging from the chaos and despair of early 2020: the chance to remake the world economy in a sustainable circular model.

 For sustainability experts, a circular economy works in the way all economies should work: by decoupling growth from the consumption of finite resources.
 The result is a regenerative base that can provide for the needs of market participants without waste, pollution, and consumption that leads to long-term collapse.